 The Statistics function calculates focal statistics for each pixel of an image based on a defined focal neighborhood.

-There are four types of focal statistical functions:
+The following are the seven types of focal statistical functions:

 The Statistics function can be used to fill dropped lines in an image.
 Dropped lines are often caused by problems in the sensor where data is not collected.
-This has happened in sensors such as Landsat 7's Enhanced Thematic Mapper Plus (ETM+).
-This missing data causes problems for analysis and also when looking at the imagery.
-There is little that can be done when using the imagery for analysis; however, if there was an overlapping image, it could be used in place of the missing content.
-The same could be done if the imagery is being used for visualization.
+This has happened in sensors such as the Landsat 7 Enhanced Thematic Mapper Plus (ETM+).
+This missing data causes problems for analysis and also when viewing the imagery.
+There is little that can be done when using the imagery for analysis; however, if there was an overlapping image, it can be used in place of the missing content.
+The same can be done if the imagery is being used for visualization.
 However, there isn't always an extra image to fill in the missing content, so it must be derived from the existing data.

 This process requires two functions.
-First, insert the Mask function to convert the dropped line pixel values to NoData.
-For example, if the values are 0, then on the Mask function type 0 for each band in the NoData Values column.
-Next, insert the Statistics function.
-Use the Mean type, define the number of rows and columns to use for the neighborhood, and check Fill NoData pixel values only.
+First, use the Mask raster function to convert the dropped line pixel values to NoData.
+For example, if the values are 0, on the Mask function, type 0 for each band in the NoData Values column.
+Next, use the Statistics function.
+Use the Mean statistics type, define the number of rows and columns to use for the neighborhood, and check Only fill NoData pixels.